jdpclarke/Milestone-Project-3/README.md

 - Each task entry clearly shows its title, due date, priority, and current status.
 - Users can click on a task to view its full details in a dedicated view or modal.
 - Users can edit any field of an existing task.
-- Users can change a task's status (e.g., 'To Do', 'In Progress', 'Completed', 'Blocked').
+- Users can change a task's status (e.g., 'To Do', 'In Progress', 'Completed').
 - Users can delete tasks, with a confirmation prompt to prevent accidental deletion.
-- Completed tasks are visually distinguishable (e.g., strikethrough, different background).

 **Tasks:**